 Sunday, November 3rd – Discover Eden

 Start your day with more kite watching or flying.
-The team of the Australian Kite Flying Society rise early as they are crazy for kites!
+The Australian Kite Flying Society team rises early.
+They’re just crazy for kites!

-Bring your own kite and join in.
-The display changes daily as it is dependent on weather.
+Bring your own kite and join in the fun.
+The display changes daily, depending on the weather.

 The Seafarer’s Remembrance Service is on at the Eden Seamen’s Memorial on Bramble Street (time TBD).
-Marine Rescue will be open again so give them a visit after the service.
+Marine Rescue will be open again so why not pay them a visit after the service.

-Our annual Shoalhaven Rod Runners Show and Shine will take place on our main street.
+Our annual Shoalhaven Rod Runners Show and Shine will take over our main street.

-Wander our main street and visit the Art and Exhibition Centre.
-See a number of great art displays in one location.
+Wander Imlay street and visit the Art and Exhibition Centre.
+That’s where you’ll see some great art displays in one location.

 Take the Killer Whale Trail and visit the NPWS Davidson Whaling Station Open Day.
 Explore the beautiful historic site and chat to the locals over a cup of billy tea and damper.